🕶️ TM-003: Your 🜁 Secret Score 👁️🗨️

 A job portal tells you the position has “moved on” within six minutes of your application.

-You walk through your neighborhood and feel police presence increase—not because of crime, but because someone drew a probability line across your ZIP code.
+You walk through your neighborhood and feel police presence increase.
+Not because of crime, but because someone drew a probability line across your ZIP code.

 These aren’t coincidences.